 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 We thank Sara Dubbury and Karen Artiles for advice on western blots, and members of the Fire lab for comments on the manuscript.
 We thank Rachel Green and Nicholas Guydosh for discussions on yeast ski2 and dom34.
 This work was supposed by a NIH F32-NRSA fellowship (5F32GM112474-02) to JAA and R01 (NIH R01GM37706) to AZF.

 - Rachel Green, Reviewing Editor, Johns Hopkins School of Medicine, United States

-© 2018, Arribere & Fire
+© 2018, Arribere et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.